juanfana/Juanfana-GD105/README.md

-A compilation of art pieces utiized to exhibit and demostrate the various functions of the programming language Processing.
+A compilation of art pieces utilized to exhibit and demostrate the various functions of the programming language Processing.